pacificclimate/station-data-portal-backend/docs/production.md

 See [Configuration](configuration.md).

-Note: Production deployments also configure Gunicorn and application logging.
+Note: Production deployments of this app also typically configure Gunicorn and application logging.

 ## Deployment

 See the contents of the [`docker`](../docker) directory for an example of how to run the Docker image.
 This directory also includes template Gunicorn and logging configuration files.